Chapter 11: Rivaling Tayloe

 On January 7, he had a special reason to look at the house.
 The board received a letter from Navy Secretary Stoddert reporting that the president planned to ship his furniture to the city in June.
 Adams told Stoddert to tell the board that he insisted on moving into the President's house.
 He would not be told where he might have to stay and jumped to the conclusion that the commissioners wanted to put him into George Washington's Capitol Hill houses.

-White was not in the city on January 7.
+Alexander White was not in the city on January 7.
 Evidently, he had not told his colleagues what he had written to the president.
 Commissioner Scott had not signed the November letter and assumed White had asked the president to choose a house to be rented.
 Scott dashed a letter off to Stoddert disavowing the very idea of not using the President’s house.
 Thornton also signed that letter.

 Scott likely got Thornton to reveal what houses he and White had in mind.
 Scott had sold the lot to Tayloe and likely remained a friend.
 It bears remembering that before work began on the Octagon, in response to the president's plea that he move into the city, Scott had his own house built just north of the city.
 If Tayloe needed architectural advice, he probably relied on Commissioner Scott.
 To keep track of the work on Tayloe's house, Scott could check with Andrew McDonald, the master carpenter then working on the Octagon.
 Thornton had never built a house, let alone his own house.
-In January 1800, Scott likely knew that Tayloe's house would not be in a state to receive the president's furniture in June 1800.
+Scott likely knew that Tayloe's house would not be in a state to receive the president's furniture in June 1800.
 So, he challenged Thornton to see for himself what state the house was in.
 He wasn't taking a walk to check on a house he had designed.(2)

 Harris and others cite an entry Mrs. Thornton wrote five days after their January visit to the Octagon as evidence that Thornton designed Law's house.
 The Thorntons took Thomas and Patsy Peter to see it, the General's houses and the Capitol.
 Thomas Peter was an executor of the General's will and would influence decisions about the houses and where to put the General's body.
 Of course, Thornton wanted it in the Capitol.
 Mrs. Law was Patsy's sister, both were Martha Washington's grand daughters: